Rule 5101:9-6-08.8 | Temporary assistance for needy families (TANF) administration allocation.

 (A) The Ohio department of job and family services (ODJFS) issues the TANF administration allocation to the county department of job and family services (CDJFS) for administrative costs incurred in providing program activities and services for the Ohio works first (OWF) and the prevention, retention and contingency (PRC) program.

-(B) The catalog of federal domestic assistance (CFDA) number for this allocation is 93.558.
+(B) The assistance listing number (ALN) number for this allocation is 93.558.

 (C) ODJFS issues the TANF administration allocation on a federal fiscal year (FFY) basis.
-ODJFS communicates the period of availability and the liquidation period for this allocation through the county finance information system (CFIS).
-The CDJFS can incur services through the period of availability and disburse and report expenditures no later than the end of the liquidation period.
+ODJFS communicates the funding period and the liquidation period for this allocation through the county finance information system (CFIS).
+The CDJFS can incur services through the funding period and disburse and report expenditures no later than the end of the liquidation period.

 (D) ODJFS will distribute available funds for this allocation using the same methodology as contained in paragraph (D) of rule 5101:9-6-08 of the Administrative Code.

 (E) In accordance with 45 C.F.R.
-263.13, a state may not spend more than fifteen per cent of federal TANF funds on administrative costs.
+263.13, as in effect April 12, 1999, a state may not spend more than fifteen per cent of federal TANF funds on administrative costs.
 The term "administrative costs'' as defined in 45 C.F.R.
-263.0 means costs necessary for the proper administration of the TANF program or separate state programs.
+263.0, as in effect April 12, 1999, means costs necessary for the proper administration of the TANF program or separate state programs.
 Activities related to the general administration and coordination of these programs, including contract costs and costs of overhead shall be properly charged against this allocation and include the following:

 (1) Salaries and benefits of staff performing administrative and coordination functions;